jmetteUni/aurora-0-he/README.md

 # References

-[^Xu and German, 2023]: Xu G and German CR (2023) Dispersion of deep-sea hydrothermal plumes at the Endeavour Segment of the Juan de Fuca Ridge: a multiscale numerical study.
+[^1]: Xu G and German CR (2023) Dispersion of deep-sea hydrothermal plumes at the Endeavour Segment of the Juan de Fuca Ridge: a multiscale numerical study.
 Front.
 Mar.
 Sci.
 10:1213470. doi: 10.3389/fmars.2023.1213470
-[^Plume Dispersal in the Arctic Ocean]: Mette, Jonathan.
+[^2]: Mette, Jonathan.
 “Plume Dispersal in the Arctic Ocean - the Aurora Site at Gakkel Ridge,” May 16, 2025. https://media.suub.uni-bremen.de/handle/elib/22668.